Rintarooo/TSP_DRL_PtrNet/README.md

 ### Training

-First generate the pickle file contaning hyperparameter values by running the following command.
+First generate the pickle file contaning hyperparameter values by running the following command(in this example, batch size is 512, 20 city nodes, 10000 steps).

 ```bash
 python config.py -m 'train' -b 512 -ct 20 -s 10000
 ```
--m 'train' could be replaced with -m 'train_emv'. emv is the abbreviation of Exponential Moving Average which doesn't need critic model.
+-m 'train' could be replaced with -m 'train_emv'. emv is the abbreviation of 'Exponential Moving Average', which doesn't need critic model.
 Then, go on training.
 ```bash
 python train.py -p './Pkl/train20.pkl'
 ```